Allen Dorfman: Personal life

 Dorfman attended the University of Illinois and taught physical education there.
 He and his wife, Lynn, had four children, James, Michael, David and Kim.

 In fiction

 Tony Lo Bianco was cast as Allen Dorfman in HBO's 1992 TV-movie: Teamster Boss: The Jackie Presser Story; briefly recreating Dorfman's final years (post-Hoffa disappearance, Dorfman's criminal conviction(s), and aforementioned Outfit execution).

 Alan King portrayed a character named Andy Stone in the 1995 Martin Scorsese film Casino.
 The character was based on elements from Allen Dorfman's life.
 Dorfman is portrayed by Jake Hoffman in the 2019 Martin Scorsese film The Irishman.
-The film incorrectly states that Dorfman was killed in 1979.